grahamhoyes/django-docker-swarm-example/README.md

 | `SSH_USER` | User to SSH over and deploy as. |
 | `SSH_PRIVATE_KEY` | SSH private key, generated above.
 Must correspond to the `SSH_USER`. |

+## The workflow
+The GitHub workflow that runs checks, builds, and deploys is in [.github/workflows/main.yml](.github/workflows/main.yml).